 I deployed 3x VMs, each with 1 CPU and 1 GB RAM.
-This is to represent a constrained node that would often be seen in Edge Compute environments.
-On each of these i deployed Kubernetes using their default settings.
+This is to represent the constrained node that would often be seen in Edge Compute environments.
+On each of these, I deployed Kubernetes using the default settings.
 I then ran a simple "free -m" command on each to see how much RAM was being used to "idle" the cluster.

-Note, ignore the "free" value as its misleading.. actual free is a combination of free and reclaimable buffer cache.
+Note, ignore the "free" value as it's misleading.
+The actual free is a combination of free and reclaimable buffer cache.

-I contacted Canonical to ask their advise about the above, and was told that by default, MicroK8s installs the Calico network driver and uses dqlite rather then etcd, which is not needed for single-node deployments.
+I contacted Canonical to ask their advice about the above, and was told that by default, MicroK8s installs the Calico network driver and uses dqlite rather then etcd, which is not needed for single-node deployments.
 They recommended I disable HA (switches from Calico to Flannel and dqlite to etcd) using the command "microk8s disable ha-cluster" and then retry my tests.
-So i did this..
+So I did this.

-In comparison, a standard docker deployment on the same VM spec uses only 216MB of RAM.
+Out of interest, I wanted to see what a standard docker deployment would use on the same VM spec.
+It only uses 216MB of RAM.

 Ok, but this memory usage includes the base OS... and that is correct.
-Its why the base OS should be running a "minimal" services as possible.
-My deployment was based off Ubuntu Minimal, and the VM with nothing running on it at all uses 167MB.
-Again though, this is a real life scenario.
+It's why the base OS should be running as "minimal" services as possible.
+My deployment was based on Ubuntu Minimal, and the VM with nothing running on it at all uses 167MB.
+Again though, this is a real-life scenario.

 I see the pod has started on all 3 platforms,

-Unfortunately, once the POD started, K0s, K3s, and MicroK8s API servers stopped responding to further API commands, and so i was unable to issue any kubectl commands from this point forward.
+Unfortunately, once the POD started, K0s, K3s, and MicroK8s API servers stopped responding to further API commands, so I was unable to issue any kubectl commands from this point forward.
 This effectively rendered the environments unusable.

-None of the lightweight Kubernetes distributions are suitable to be used on devices that have 1GB of RAM or less.. not if you want to actually deploy any applications on them, thats for sure.
+None of the lightweight Kubernetes distributions (or at least, their out-of-the-box deployment) seem to be suitable to be used on devices that have 1GB of RAM or less.
+Not if you want to actually deploy any applications on them, that's for sure.
 I would recommend that lightweight hardware continues to use Docker standalone if containers are needed to be used.

 |Base OS, no Kubernetes||167MB|